Contractor: Miller Construction (acquired by Galliford Try Group)

 Architect: Grimshaw Architects

 PMJ Masonry were proud to be associated with the £49 million Pontio Arts Centre in Bangor, Wales.
-In March 2012, Miller Construction was appointed the main contractor for this project after a hotly contested bidding process between a vast number of principal construction contractors.
+Miller Construction was appointed the main contractor for this project after a hotly contested bidding process between a vast number of principal construction contractors.
 Miller Construction then assigned PMJ Masonry to undertake the substantial amount of natural stonework within this project.
-In July 2014, Miller Construction was acquired by The Galliford Try Group who have, since this time, been working with PMJ Masonry to complete this impressive new building.
+In July 2014, Miller Construction was acquired by The Galliford Try Group who then worked with PMJ Masonry to complete this impressive new building.

 PMJ Masonry were tasked with the external cladding of the new building in natural Ashlar Limestone.
 Some sections of the external cladding had a striated appearance to add a unique edge to what is now a stunning building in the heart of the city centre.